BlocProtocol/BLOC-wiki/docs/guides/Using-trtlbot-plus-plus.md

 ### Where Do These Tips Go?

-When you tip someone, the desired amount plus 0.1 TRTL is pulled from your tipjar wallet balance and sent to the recipient's registered wallet (if he has not registered a wallet, he cannot receive tips).
+When you tip someone, the desired amount plus 0.1 abLoc is pulled from your tipjar wallet balance and sent to the recipient's registered wallet (if he has not registered a wallet, he cannot receive tips).

-When you get tipped, the sender sends the desired amount plus 0.1 TRTL, pulled from his tipjar wallet balance, directly to your registered wallet (if you haven't registered a wallet, you can't receive tips).
+When you get tipped, the sender sends the desired amount plus 0.1 abLoc, pulled from his tipjar wallet balance, directly to your registered wallet (if you haven't registered a wallet, you can't receive tips).
 It also reacts to the message on which the person was tipped (`.tip 1 @RockSteady#7588`) with ![moneywings](images/trtlbot-plus-plus/rsz_money_with_wings.png).

-It *does not* send the TRTL to your tipjar balance.
+It *does not* send the abLoc to your tipjar balance.
 It sends it *directly* to your **wallet**.

 However, you can redirect tips that you receive from others with `.redirecttips` to have tips go directly to your tip balance (you still have to have registered a wallet however)